 Monitoring servers and applications

-While the home-screen gives the first impression of your server, there is also a screen that gives you more information on the top processes of the server.
+While the home screen gives the first impression of your server, there is also a screen that gives you more information on the top processes of the server.

 While I think it’s great that you can see a couple of server statistics, charts would make this much more visible.
-Many other control panels for WordPress have a more visual approach of displaying server stats.
+Many other control panels for WordPress have a more visual approach to displaying server stats.

 In addition, the monitoring of each application is mainly limited to disk space and bandwidth utilization.